Dig-in! (learn…)

 Manager

 Moonstalk includes a web administration application called the Manager.
 This is enabled on the localhost site, which is also accessible on the server's default hostname.
 The Manager's user database is created with a default operator user, having a unique password that is the secret from the node configuration.
-The runner will notify you of these upon first use.
+The elevator will notify you of these upon first use.

 Updating